Jozef Puska found guilty of the murder of schoolteacher Ashling Murphy

 The jury, made up of nine men and three women, reached their unanimous verdict at the Central Criminal Court in Dublin after beginning deliberations on Wednesday.

+Justice Hunt told the court that to lose a child was “unnatural”.

+Speaking of the Murphy family, he said: “Their position is unenviable.
+How their child was taken away, to consider what happened here is enough to make you physically ill.”

-Judge Mr Justice Hunt thanked the jury for their service and exempted them from further duty for 20 years.
+Justice Hunt thanked the jurors for their service and exempted them from further duty for 20 years.

 He said the prompt verdict reflected that it was a straightforward case.